ATMasoumi/fortivpn-autoconnect/README.md

 ## 🎉 Success Stories

+> "The v1.5.0 update is incredible!
+Setup went from 45 minutes to 2 minutes, and the color coding makes everything so much clearer.
+The automatic certificate detection saved me hours of debugging!" - DevOps Engineer

+> "I love the new `forti` command - so much easier than typing the full name.
+The enhanced validation caught my Messages app configuration issue immediately." - Remote Developer

 > "Went from dreading VPN connections to connecting in seconds.
-The 2FA automation is magic!" - Developer User
+The 2FA automation is magic, and now the setup is foolproof!" - Security Analyst

-> "Setup took 3 minutes, now I save 5 minutes every time I connect.
-That's hours per month!" - Remote Worker

 ---

 **Made with ❤️ by [Amin Torabi](https://github.com/ATMasoumi)**

-*Transform your VPN workflow today!*
+*Transform your VPN workflow today! v1.5.0 - Now with enhanced automation and beautiful UX*